Bookham War Memorials - War Memorial Cross, St Nicolas' Churchyard

 ETHERINGTON, HENRY

-The two CWGC records which appear to be possible matches
+The two CWGC records which appear to be possible matches are

-that is how he was known when entering the services.
+he was known when entering the services.

 More information is needed about him.